-Тад Attributes Description - The list of event generators. eventgenerators - priority Optional.
+Tag Attributes Description The list of event generators. eventgenerators priority Optional.
 An integer value.
 Defines the internal display thread priority.
 De- fault value is 5.
 Describes a generic event generator.
-See also Generic Event Generators . eventgenerator name The logical name. · class The event generator class (must extend the ej.microui.event.generator.
+See also Generic Event Generators . eventgenerator name The logical name. , class The event generator class (must extend the ej.microui.event.generator.
 GenericEventGenerator class).
 This class must be available in the MicroEJ Application classpath. listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified the listener is the default display.
-A generic event generator property.
-The generic event generator will receive property this property at startup, via the method setProperty. name The property key. value The property value.
-The default event generator Command . command name The logical name. listener Optional.
+If no listener is specified the listener is the default display. proporty A generic event generator property.
+The generic event generator will receive property this property at startup, via the method setProperty . name The property key. value The property value. command The default event generator Command .
+Commanu name The logical name. listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified, then the listener is the default display. head down a The default event generator Buttons . buttons name The logical name. extended Optional.
+If no listener is specified, then the listener is the default display. buttons The default event generator Buttons .
+DULLONS name The logical name. extended Optional.
 An integer value.
 Defines the number of buttons which support the MicroUI extended features (elapsed time, click and double-click). listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified, then the listener is the default display. pointor The default event generator Pointer. pointer name The logical name. width An integer value.
+If no listener is specified, then the listener is the default display. pointer The default event generator Pointer . pointer name The logical name. width An integer value.
 Defines the pointer area width. height An integer value.
 Defines the pointer area heigth. extended Optional.
 An integer value.
 Defines the number of pointer buttons (right click, left click, etc.) which support the MicroUI extended features (elapsed time, click and double-click). listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
-If no listener is specified, then the listener is the default display. touch The default event generator Touch .
-COUCH name The logical name. display Logical name of the Display with which the touch is associated. listener Optional.
+If no listener is specified, then the listener is the default display. touch The default event generator Touch. name The logical name. display Logical name of the Display with which the touch is associated. listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
 If no listener is specified, then the listener is the default display. states An event generator that manages a group of state machines.
-0.0000 The state of a machine is changed by sending an event using The state of a machine is changed by sending an event using LLUI_INPUT_sendStateEvent.
-The logical name.
+The state of a machine is changed by sending an event using LLUI_INPUT_sendStateEvent name The logical name.